lechmazur/pact/README.md

 ## AI Negotiation Dossiers: The Personality Profiles

-To add qualitative depth to the numbers, an analyst LLM (o3) reviewed thousands of chat logs to compile a "dossier" on each model.
+To add qualitative depth to the numbers, analysts LLMs (o3 and GPT-5) reviewed thousands of chat logs to compile a "dossier" on each model.
 These summaries describe each model’s signature tactics and emergent personality.
 Two sample dossiers are below.